About the Book

 —Adriana A. Davies, historian and poet

-To read Alison Clarke’s Phillis is to be witness to the emergence of a new voice, a necessary voice for our time.
-This homage to Phillis Wheatly descends into the depths of unimaginable suffering then flies into the ethereal plane, and again down into the deepest gashes and clashes suffered by people of colour.
-There, we are put face to face with the unimaginable despair and loss, yet of a history of the human spirit through the work of those who nevertheless persisted, and persist to do what has to be done.
+To read Alison Clarke’s Phillis is to witness the emergence of a necessary voice for our time.
+This poetic homage to Phillis Wheatly descends into the depths of unimaginable suffering, then flies into the ethereal plane, and again down into the deepest gashes and clashes caused by systemic discrimination.
+In the gap, we not only come face to face with unbearable despair and loss, but also with a history that highlights the strength of the human spirit as seen through the work of those who had vision, thus nevertheless persisted, and continue to persist in doing what has to be done.

 —Pierrette Requier, bilingual poet, playwright, and mentor